serilog-archive/serilog-docker/README.md

 # serilog-docker
-A docker image for testing Serilog on *nix platforms
+A docker image for testing Serilog on *nix platforms.
+Also some sample apps.

+## Getting started
 - Clone the repo
-- Run `docker-compose build`
+- Run `docker-compose up`

 ```
 Building serilog